General Atomics MQ-1C Gray Eagle: Operational history

 In November 2013, the 160th Special Operations Aviation Regiment (Airborne) (160th SOAR(A)), a U.S. Army special operations unit, received its first MQ-1C Gray Eagle.
 The regiment operating the Grey Eagle lessens their dependence on Air Force drones for providing reconnaissance and strike capabilities to special operations teams.
 The MQ-1C has greater capabilities than RQ-7 Shadow UAVs operated by the regiment by extending their range of coverage beyond a specific area of operations.
 Two SOAR companies are to have 12 aircraft each.

 In July 2015, an unarmed Gray Eagle crashed in Iraq after a communications failure that was supporting Operation Inherent Resolve against the Islamic State.

 In March 2017, US Army has begun the process to permanently station the MQ-1C Gray Eagle at Kunsan Air Base in South Korea.
 In February 2018 it was announced that following the completion of construction of hangars and supporting facilities at the base, 12 MQ-1Cs will be deployed to Kunsan in March/April 2018.

 On 29 February 2020 an armed MQ-1C Gray Eagle conducting an armed patrol crashed in Agadez, Niger due to a mechanical failure.
 The MQ-1C drone was operating under the banner of the U.S. Africa Command (AFRICOM).
 On March 3, 2020, an unused Hellfire missile was lying beside the crashed MQ-1C Gray Eagle drone, thus posing a threat according to Africamilitaryblog.com to U.S, French and Nigerien forces if it were to be recovered by the Islamic terror group operating in the country.

 On 23 January 2021 another MQ-1C crashed in Agadez, Niger.

 Reuters reported on 1 June 2022 that the Biden administration plans to sell four Gray Eagle drones to Ukraine, each capable of carrying up to 8 Hellfire missiles, "for battlefield use against Russia" in the current conflict.
-The plan has been under Pentagon review for weeks, but could yet not occur if the Congress blocks it.
+It was ultimately decided not to supply the drones due to concerns over potential escalation with Russia.
+The United States was also concerned about the risk that sensitive technology aboard the drone, such as its cameras, could be recovered by Russia on the battlefield.
+Prior to this decision a bipartisan coterie of Congressional lawmakers had urged the administration to accelerate its review of the plan to supply the MQ-1C.